hpark507/CRHCAP/README.md

 Tasks: Develop front-end and backend codes to analyze Investments in human capital to improve stock valuation tools using text data from the SEC,
-       Develop a Learning Game to receive keywords and rankings, Develop codes to assign stocks and collect keywords.
-Test the codes using a sample keyword list
+       Develop a Learning Game to receive keywords and rankings, Develop codes to assign stocks and collect keywords, Test the codes using a sample keyword list

 # Development Notes